 Or there may be a dreaded line of people waiting to go.

 Whether it's flying to a new-and-exciting destination or a short roadtrip to find weekend fun in the company of friends, travel can recharge your spirit a parent.

 What's not so recharging?
 Managing an accident while wedged into row 11 on a flight to see the grandparents.

-1. Travel with potty
+1. Travel with a portable potty seat

 2. Bring backups